andrewrk/node-s3-client/README.md

 `s3Params` are the same.
 Don't forget that `CopySource` must contain the source bucket name as well as the source key name.

-The difference between using AWS SDK `copyObject` and this one will:
+The difference between using AWS SDK `copyObject` and this one:

  * Retry based on the client's retry settings.